vgibilmanno/wsl2-docker/readme.md

 Docker changed its licensing for Docker Desktop and for this reason bigger companies need to pay to be able to legaly use docker desktop.
 Docker desktop didn't just provide a UI, but conveniently wired up docker on WSL2 with windows.
 Since the licensing didn't change for docker engine and docker compose, its legal to manually install and use those.

-These scripts provide an easier way of installing docker and wiring everything up so that it just work. <b>Click'n'play</b> is the intention
+These scripts provide an easier way of installing docker and wiring everything up so that it just works. <b>Click'n'play</b> is the intention

 # Execution